rcbj/apigee-jwt-aad-timeapi-proxy/README.md

 To that end, you must update the Federation Metadata URL that is referenced in the Service Callout policy in the conditional rule called "parse + validate alg=RS256-ms".
 In the Java Callout Policy, the claim_iss and claim_aud properties must be updated to reflect your configuration.
 Save and deploy these updates.

 In the test-client directory, there is a bash shell script called test-client.sh, that simulates obtaining a JWT token from AAD and making an API call.
 Make the following updates.
-* *Update CLIENT_ID variable to a valid value for your AAD tenant.*
+* *Update the CLIENT_ID variable to a valid value for your AAD tenant.*
-* *Update USERNAME_ variable to a valid value for your AAD tenant.*
+* *Update the USERNAME_ variable to a valid value for your AAD tenant.*
-* *Update PASSWORD_ variable to a valid value for your AAD tenant.*
+* *Update the PASSWORD_ variable to a valid value for your AAD tenant.*
 * *Update the RESOURCE_URL variable to a valid value for your AAD tenant.*
+* *Update the TENANT_ID variable to the identifier for your AAD tenant.*
 This script doesn't require any parameters.
 To execute it, run
 ```
 ./test-client.sh